 Remove Other Profiles

-In order to ensure Intuitive Shipping is calculating rates properly, we encourage you to remove all Profiles except for your Default Profile.
+To ensure Intuitive Shipping is calculating rates properly, we encourage you to remove all Profiles except for your (default) General Shipping Profile.

 - Click Manage rates beside an additional Profile – e.g. Fragile Products